Science of walking

 Hunching Forward

 • Fix: Practice walking with your chest lifted and shoulders relaxed.
+Imagine a string pulling you upward from the top of your head.

 Overstriding